Skip to content

 Update cycle for common toolchains

-This is meant be to be a community effort, in the sense that a proposal for an updated composition is shared and discussed before it is set in stone.
+Each new version is meant be to be a community effort, in the sense that a proposal for an updated composition is shared and discussed before it is set in stone.
+Usually, discussion about new toolchains takes place initially in the toolchain-wg in Slack, the bi-weekly conf calls and later in respective pull requests in the easybuild-easyconfigs repository.

 Recent versions of each of the toolchain components are considered, taking into account stability, performance improvements, added features, known bugs/issues and experiences with those versions.